HiddenHarmsHub/comparison-interface/docs/index.md

 ### Testing

 A number of different tests are provided in the repository.
 They are all run in the CI workflow.
-If you also want to run the tests locally you can fine information on the dependencies and how to run the test on the [testing](testing.md) page.
+If you also want to run the tests locally you can find information on the dependencies and how to run the test on the [running the tests](testing.md) page.

 ## Authors and Acknowledgments